iszczesniak/cpp/references/index.md

-In languages like Java or C#, references are pointers with shared-ownership semantics (i.e., a reference can be copied, and the object exists as long as at least one reference exists), and with the object member selection syntax (i.e., `object.member`, instead of `pointer->member`).
+In languages like Java or C#, references are pointers with shared-ownership semantics (i.e., a reference can be copied, and the object exists as long as at least one reference exists), and with the object-member selection syntax.
 In these languages references must exist at run-time.

 As an example that references are optimized out at compile-time, there are two programs below that produce the same output, but in the second